 Thursday, March 28 | 2pm ET | 1pm CT | 12pm MT | 11am PT

 How can philanthropy make the case for funding advocacy to end homelessness?
 Uncertain whether you can fund grantees that lobby?
 What’s philanthropy’s role in educating new members of Congress on housing and homelessness issues?
-What does it look like to support local ballot initiative work?
+Can philanthropy support local ballot initiative work?

-Funders Together is partnering with Alliance for Justice to answers these questions and more!
-We'll also hear from the Conrad N. Hilton Foundation and Chan Zuckerberg Initiative on how they are focusing on advocacy and policy work, including lifting up voices of lived experience and political will building.
+Funders Together is partnering with Alliance for Justice to answer these questions and more!
+We'll also hear from the Conrad N. Hilton Foundation on how the Foundation is focusing on advocacy and policy work, including lifting up voices of lived experience.

 This session covers:

 - Reasons for philanthropy to support advocacy and policy work;

 - Definitions of lobbying, and activities that are exceptions to the definitions of lobbying, including those which are permissible for private foundations;